hubenschmidt/message-digest/README.md

 How would you scale your microservice?

-* As the service scaled, remedies for optimization vary based on business metrics and also include hashed sharding, refactoring, and workload distribution across a horizontally distributed system.
+* As the service scaled, remedies for optimization vary based on business metrics and also include hashed sharding, refactoring, caching by least-recently used, and workload distribution across a horizontally distributed system.
 For an Express-based microservice like this, a library like [Hydra-express](https://github.com/flywheelsports/hydra-express) offers tools for scaling microservices such as service discovery, message routing, load balance, presence, and health monitoring.